Asian markets advance following record Dow close

 Monday's biggest loss in the S&P 500 came from Under Armour, which said it has been cooperating with federal regulators for two years on an investigation into its accounting practices.
 Its Class A shares plunged 18.9%.

-In energy trading, benchmark crude oil lost 3 cents to $56.51 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark crude oil dropped 12 cents to $56.42 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 34 cents to $56.54 on Monday.

-Brent crude, the international standard, rose 3 cents to $62.16 per barrel.
+Brent crude, the international standard, rose 1 cent to $62.14 per barrel.

 AP Business Writers Damian J. Troise and Alex Veiga contributed.